qahnaxy/center-image/README.md

 ## Installation & Configuration

--**Install** the plugin via Obsidian's Community Plugins browser.
+- **Install** the plugin via Obsidian's Community Plugins browser.

--**Enable** the plugin within your settings.
+- **Enable** the plugin within your settings.

--No further configuration is required.
+- No further configuration is required.
 The plugin is immediately active upon activation.

 ## Planned Feature Roadmap

--**Configurable Alignment**: Granular control over image alignment (e.g., left, center, right) on a per-image or global basis.
+- **Configurable Alignment**: Granular control over image alignment (e.g., left, center, right) on a per-image or global basis.

--**Customizable Styling**: A settings panel to user-define the border-radius value (in pixels or percent) and potentially other CSS properties.
+- **Customizable Styling**: A settings panel to user-define the border-radius value (in pixels or percent) and potentially other CSS properties.

--**Plugin Interoperability**: Official compatibility and styling support for the popular Image Captions plugin.
+- **Plugin Interoperability**: Official compatibility and styling support for the popular Image Captions plugin.

 ## Future Development Note